Chaosus/ModernShogi/README.md

 Features:

--Lots of piece, UI and board themes
+- Lots of piece, UI and board themes
--Lots of handicap and timer options(in development) -Replay viewing(currently only KIF format supported) -Auto-show moves when you hover your mouse cursor over piece -Showing dangers and protections on tiles
+- Lots of handicap and timer options(in development)
+- Replay viewing(currently only KIF format supported)
+- Auto-show moves when you hover your mouse cursor over piece
+- Showing dangers and protections on tiles
--Auto-move in one-click if piece have only one move -Auto-promotion for some pieces
+- Auto-move in one-click if piece have only one move
+- Auto-promotion for some pieces
--Speech for turn announcing
+- Speech for turn announcing
--Try-rule or 28-piece rule for impasse
+- Try-rule or 28-piece rule for impasse
--Modern multiplayer experience with remote master server
+- Modern multiplayer experience with remote master server

 ## This is source code and where can I download game binary ?